AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

   <cs-it_>`_, `NBE <nbe-it_>`_, `PHYS <phys-it_>`_.
 * **Science-IT**: Overlaps with SCI department IT groups.
 They run the Triton cluster and support scientific computing.
-The main target audience is the departments which fund them, but can assist anyone in the university.
+The main target audience is the departments which fund them, but their resources are for anyone in the university.
   The core Science-IT departments are CS, NBE, and PHYS.
 Science-IT runs a weekly :doc:`SciComp garage
   <../news/garage>`, where we provide hands on support for anything
-  related to scientific computing.   `Official site <sci-it_>`_, but :doc:`this site <../index>` is its day-to-day guidance.
+  related to scientific computing.
+  :doc:`This site (scicomp.aalto.fi) <../index>` is the user instructions, but there is also an `official site <sci-it_>`_.
 * **Aalto ITS** (IT Services): Provides central IT infrastructure.
   Their support for complicated research situations and special scientific software is limited, but they are the first place to contact if not in the School of Science.
-Their infrastructure is also used in SCI, but supported by department teams.
+Their infrastructure is used in all schools including SCI, but supported by department teams.
 Their instructions are on `Aalto Inside <its_instr_>`_, but most importantly the already-mentioned `IT Services for Research <itsr_>`_ page.
 Contact via `servicedesk